ghua/TranslationBundle/README.md

 in entities that might be the same as Doctrine entities, but technically any other ORM can be used as well as non-DB persistence solutions.
 Users can use default translation algorithms shipped with the bundle or create some on their own.
 An algorithm can use one or more drivers.
-Two drivers are shipped with this bundle - one uses Doctrine and and is written for situation where a translations table exists per every translatable entity, the other uses Google Translate.
+Three drivers are shipped with this bundle - one uses Doctrine and and is written for situation where a translations table exists per every translatable entity, the second uses Google Translate, while the third allows to use another field of translated entity as a fallback.

 Installation
 ============